Band Director Profiles

 B.M.Ed.
 Stephen F. Austin State University

-Ethan Henshaw - Assistant Director, Kennemer Middle School
+Ethan Henshaw - Head Director, Kennemer Middle School

 B.M.Ed.
 University of North Texas

-Ethan Henshaw is in his sixth year as an assistant director at Kennemer Middle School.
-His responsibilities include directing the Symphonic II band, teaching various beginner classes at Daniel Intermediate, and assisting with the Kennemer Symphonic I and III bands.
+Ethan Henshaw is in his first year as Head Band Director at Kennemer Middle School after serving six years as the assistant director.
+His responsibilities include directing the Symphonic I band, teaching various beginner classes at Daniel Intermediate, and assisting with the Kennemer Symphonic II and III bands.
 He is a native of Falls Church, Virginia.

 Mr. Henshaw attended the University of North Texas and received Bachelor’s degrees in both music education and performance, as well as a Master’s degree in music performance.
 He studied euphonium with Dr. Brian Bowman and performed with the North Texas Wind Symphony, Symphonic Band, and the Green Brigade Marching Band.
 He can be heard as a soloist on multiple recordings with the North Texas Wind Symphony and Symphonic Band.